DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 A (Scott E. Adams, McGuireWoods):

-There is always a tension between elevated expectations, including environmental sustainability and being able to build and preserve affordable housing.
+There is always a tension between elevated expectations, including environmental sustainability, and being able to build and preserve affordable housing.
 That tension typically results in a balancing of various priorities.
-The impact of environmental sustainability commitments plays out differently depending upon the project.
-For dedicated affordable projects using Low Income Housing Tax Credits (LIHTC), there is typically a financing gap that is made up by local governments or other finance sources.
+The impact of environmental sustainability commitments plays out differently depending on the project.
+For dedicated affordable projects using Low-Income Housing Tax Credits (LIHTC), there is typically a financing gap that is made up by local governments or other finance sources.
 Enhanced expectations for sustainability measures make those financial gaps larger.
 That can result in additional money supporting fewer units.

 That said, there are also green requirements within the state’s Qualified Allocation Plan (QAP) that, if met, can make LIHTC projects more competitive.
 The balance is typically needed when sustainability expectations exceed what is necessary to make projects competitive under the QAP.